Essential Travel Tips for a Winter Road Trip in Canada

 When heading out to drive across Canada in winter, I anticipated tough road conditions and weather.
 Some things, however, I did not think about were:

 • Road signs can become completely covered in snow, making navigation sometimes difficult.
 This shows exactly why it is useful to have both a physical map (I personally love Backroad Mapbooks) and offline access to Google Maps.
-For the latter, I downloaded sections as we drove

 • High winds can cause snow drifts in unexpected places.
-Be careful because snow drifts can be surprisingly deep and make for difficult driving
+Be careful because snow drifts can be surprisingly deep and make for difficult driving.

 Must have items for any winter road trip in Canada

-Aside from good winter tires, there are a few other crucial items required for winter road trips in Canada.
-I’ve also added a couple of extras that we found very helpful during our own trip across Canada.
+I’ve also added a couple of extras that we found very helpful during our long trip across Canada.

 Shovel and tow rope